• A

 As an increasingly mathematical field, academics in economics often sacrifice tractability and policy relevance in favour of mathematical rigor and sophistication.
 We often forget that the work which is bound to have the greatest impact is often a convincing theoretical explanation backed by rigorous econometric tests that even a non-economist could understand.
 Francis Bacon first coined the phrase "Knowledge is power", yet in these circumstances it is the application of knowledge to policy-relevant matters that constitutes power and influence.

-As a prize, Gabriel will receive the book ‘Russian and Western Economic Thought’, published by Springer, signed by its author, Vladimir Avtonomov, Professor Emeritus of the HSE Faculty of Economic Sciences.
-The book is devoted to the mutual influence of Russian and Western economic thought.
+As a prize, Gabriel will receive the book ‘Russian and Western Economic Thought’, published by Springer, signed by its editor, Vladimir Avtonomov, Professor Emeritus of the HSE Faculty of Economic Sciences.
+The book is devoted to the mutual influences of Russian and Western economic thought.

 Five more people were able to guess two of the three Nobelists, namely Daron Acemoglu and James Robinson.
 They are Anastasia Gergenreter, Matvey Zhukovsky, Sergey Salomatnikov, Farid Khusainov (HSE) and Nikolai Kovalenko (Yandex Praktikum).
 All of them showed excellent results.
 We invite everyone to participate next year!